 DISCLAIMER: The Star Trek characters are the property of Paramount Studios, Inc and Viacom.
 The story contents are the creation and property of Djinn and are copyright (c) 2002 by Djinn.
 This story is Rated PG.

 Once Upon a Shore Leave

 Christine Chapel woke slowly and sat up with a groan.
 Her short black dress had pulled up and she was chilled where her bare skin had rested on the stone floor.
 Either this had been the best shore leave ever or something had gone very wrong on the way down to the Amusement Park Planet.
 She looked over and saw Spock lying on the floor next to her.
 He appeared to be sleeping peacefully, his chest moving up and down in a slow, sure rhythm.
-Hmm, she thought wickedly, as she leaned down to kiss him.
-Maybe this was the best shore leave ever.
+She leaned down to kiss him, thinking maybe this was the best shore leave ever, after all.

 "Miss Chapel.
 What exactly are you doing?"
 He was staring at her with a look of alarm.